-If you’re traveling without a laptop, there’s a good chance that you want a way to get your photos off your camera’s memory card into safe keeping.
+If you’re traveling without a laptop, there’s a good chance that you’ll be looking for a way to get your photos off your camera’s memory card and into safe keeping.
 It both frees up your memory card to shoot more photos and provides a way to safely backup your photos so that you arrive home with the images intact.

-The one I’m focusing on here is the second Digital Foci I’ve reviewed.
+The one I’m focusing on here, the Digital Foci Picture Porter Advanced, is the second Digital Foci I’ve reviewed.
 Last time, I tested their simpler, older, and cheaper Photo Safe II.
 The Picture Porter Advanced is a much more feature-rich and powerful device than the Photo Safe II.
 With its large screen and array of features, it’s more directly comparable to the HyperDrive Colorspace UDMA2.
 Here’s how it performs in use.

 Memory Card Compatibility